About Suffrage 125

-If you are planning an event or activity related to Suffrage 125 you are invited to participate in the celebrations.
-This includes:
+If you are planning an event or activity related to Suffrage 125 you can:

-- access to Suffrage 125 branding to help promote your event
+- use the Suffrage 125 symbol to help promote your event

-- being put in contact with other organisations in your region or city celebrating Suffrage 125.
+- connect with other organisations in your region or city celebrating Suffrage 125.